 - Your shadow will then extend to its longest length, which, granted, won’t make or break your day.

 - We’ll start feeling greater warmth on our skin, too!
-Solar intensity depends on the sun’s height.
+Solar intensity depends on the Sun’s height.
 But since the ground and the air take awhile to catch up we won’t reach our coldest average temperature until the third week of January, a full month from now.

 - The matchup with our clocks is less clear-cut.
-We already had our darkest afternoon on December 7 and will not suffer our darkest morning, meaning latest sunrise, until the first week of January.
+We already had our darkest afternoon on December 7 and will not suffer our darkest morning, meaning the latest sunrise, until the first week of January.
 This is thanks to the lag between the days’ variable lengths caused by our planet moving at different speeds in our orbit and the inflexible length of each clock’s minutes and hours.

 How Much Does Daylight Increase?